matus-chochlik/eagine-core/doc/howto/openssl.rst

 ::

-  openssl genrsa -out user.key 2048
+  openssl genrsa -out user.pkey 2048

 The certificate signing request for the user private key is created with this
 command:

 ::

-  openssl req -new -key user.key -out user.csr
+  openssl req -new -key user.pkey -out user.csr

 The user certificate can be issued by the CA, the private key of which is stored in the ZymKey security module by doing: